adeb09/Springboard/README.md

 # Springboard Workshop Repository

-This repository will contain code I have worked in the Data Science Intensive Workshop held by Springboard.
+This repository will contain code I have worked on in the Data Science Intensive Workshop held by Springboard.